What is Unbridled Healing?

-EAGALA is the leading association offering a fully-developed, professionally endorsed treatment model for mental health professionals practicing equine-assisted psychotherapy.
-The EAGALA Model stands alone in the world of equine-assisted psychotherapy and personal development because of the model’s standards, code of ethics, continuing education requirements, replicable framework, and team approach.
-Under the EAGALA Model, both a registered, credentialed Mental Health Professional and a certified Equine Specialist work together collaboratively at all times to assure clients get the therapeutic attention and support they need as they make life changes.
+Under our therapeutic model, both a registered and credentialed Mental Health Professional and a certified Equine Specialist work together collaboratively at all times to assure clients get the therapeutic attention and support they need as they make life changes.

 The most effective work happens on the ground.

-The EAGALA Model involves no riding or horsemanship, making it both safe and effective.
+This model involves no riding or horsemanship, making it both safe and effective.
 Clients work directly with horses face-to-face on the same footing.
-This ground level work enables clients to better perceive the horses’ actions and reactions as they work to process and solve their life challenges.
-Under the trained eye of the EAGALA Treatment Team, horses offer clients honest feedback and usable information that helps them understand how their process and actions affect others and impacts their lives.
+This ground level work enables clients to better perceive the horses’ actions and

 INTELLIGENT PREY ANIMALS